 Each resident at the village has their own separate tiny home, with their own porch and garden or lawn.
 They can lock their front doors, sleep in their own bed, and close their curtains.
 The Village provides residents with greater privacy than a shelter or apartment settings, as well as a new sense of security about their lives.
 When you visit the village, you see the residents' sense of ownership and pride expressed in the unique appearance and personality of each tiny home.

 At Quixote Village our 144 sq. ft. homes produce a smaller foot print.
 We have a 700 sq. ft. organic garden that residents use for harvesting produce.
 Our houses are also economically efficient, costing less than half of what it costs to build your average apartment.
 At our new villages, individual cottages will be 176 square feet with their own individual showers.
 Each of the new villages is planning for six larger ADA units as well.
 We use long lasting efficient LED lighting as well as low-flow toilets to reduce our water consumption.

 At Quixote Village our team of an Executive Director, Program Manager, and Case Manager/Resident Advocate works to support and guide our residents toward recovery.
 We strive to deliver a trauma-informed approach that meets each individual's needs as they pursue their goals, whether that be getting a driver license, obtaining benefits, reuniting with family members, getting health issues under control, or seeking employment or additional education.

-We expect to be hiring at Orting for a Program Manager and Case Manager in late 2019.
+We expect to be hiring at Orting for a Program Manager and Case Manager in mid 2020.